ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 # First Step: Remove Reverse Video effect

-DDS on the IBMi usually renders text on a terminal with dark background.
+DDS on the IBM i usually renders text on a terminal with dark background.
 Text screen attributes such as REVERSE-IMAGE produced a subtle lighter green background which some considered pleasant effect to highlight text, such as records on a subfile.

 [Reverse-video](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_73/rzakc/rzakcmstdfdspat.htm) effect on a typically white/pale background Browser Page would produce a *very heavy* block of text when rendered.